CUE in Perses#

 }

-• The file must be named migrate.cue.
+- The file must be named

-• You can access the different fields via the #var.field.subfield syntax.
-To find the list of available fields, refer to the Grafana data model for the relevant variable type (from Grafana repo, or by inspecting the JSON of the dashboard on the Grafana UI).
+migrate.cue. #grafanaVaris the reference used by Perses to inject the Grafana variable objects to migrate.
+You can access the different fields via the#grafanaVar.field.subfieldsyntax.
+To find the list of available fields, refer to the Grafana data model for the relevant variable type (from Grafana repo, or by inspecting the JSON of the dashboard on the Grafana UI).- The logic consists of field assignments, using the content of

-• The body consists of field assignments, using the content of #var.
+#grafanaVar.
 The end result must match the model of the considered Perses variable plugin.

 Warning